Edit Blog Post

 I gave $20 to that kid's mother for the round-trip taxi fare to Ban Lung so that she could bring her kid to see the Christian medical group (free) who would be visiting town soon. note the swelling under his eye

-is now virtually powerless to stop them.
+On the first day we met 4 poachers coming down from the mountain, with what appeared to be some river fish.
+Soukhon, my park ranger guide, is now virtually powerless to stop them.
 The World Bank pulled out of Virachey in 2008, and when that happened, more than half of the rangers resigned en masse, because their salaries were cut by about 75%.
 The Cambodian government spends virtually nothing to protect this vast park now, and in 2009, not one single ranger patrol went out.
-So dire is the situation that the park's official web site -created by the WB- is now down and will not be restored, thus Soukhon -who is both the head ranger and the warden of ecotourism- had to make a blog to get information about the park out there.
-This blog is now out of service.
+So dire is the situation that the park's official web site -created by the WB- is now down and will not be restored, thus Soukhon -who is both the head ranger and the warden of ecotourism-

 This is where you will be sleeping for 6-7 nights should you decide (highly recommended) to do this trek